braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/neura_insights.md

 Neura's generic data import allows for two types of import methods:

 1. Export your Currents data to Amazon S3.
-Our customer success team will work with you to translate the data to Neura.
+Our Customer Success team will work with you to translate the data to Neura.
 2. Follow the instructions to use the Neura [Insights API](https://dev.theneura.com/pages/how-to-use-engagement-api/?ref=braze).

 Neura closes the loop by sending actionable data back to Braze, so you can seamlessly execute on Neura's real-world insights right within Braze.